One of the pages you rarely think about is your error page.

 1. Photo: use a photo of you while visually telling the story of the words on the page.
 Here are some great examples:

-I’m so sorry – it seems you’ve landed on page that’s no longer here.
+I’m so sorry—it seems you’ve landed on a page that’s no longer here.
 Clearly, this is not what I was hoping would happen!
-Have no fear, just hop over here and try again!
+Have no fear, though; just hop over here and try again!

 Whoops.
 This is kind of embarrassing.
 You’ve landed on a page that somehow doesn’t exist!
-I’ve been busy lately and on a big clean up so it’s entirely possible I renamed the page you are looking for!
+Lately, I’ve been on a big clean-up, so it’s entirely possible I renamed the page you’re looking for!
 How about you…

 You found me!
-Hold on a second…this may not be the page were looking for.
+Hold on a second… this may not be the page you were looking for.
 Shucks.
-I’m a rainbows + pot of gold girl so I’m considering this a message from the universe that you landed here for a reason.
+Since I’m a rainbows + pot of gold girl, I’m considering this a message from the universe that you landed here for a reason.
 How about…

 4. Have a call to action: After your apology and alternatives, it’s time to engage them and I personally consider it a great opportunity to invite them to sign up for your newsletter.